 Corwin looks forward to receiving your proposal.
 Please email your proposal to only one editor, as it will expedite the response.
 If you have additional questions, contact us by phone at 800-233-9936.

-When not working, you can usually find Ariel rock climbing, hiking, doing yoga, or reading with a glass of wine.
+Ariel lives with her husband and two dogs, Enyo and Tenaya, in Chattanooga, TN.
+When she’s not working, you can usually find Ariel practicing yoga, rock climbing, hiking, or reading with a glass of wine.

 EQUITY/DIVERSITY, PROFESSIONAL LEARNING